 Costa Rica – Pura Vida

-Pura Vida is the name of the game in Costa Rica while waking up, going to sleep and basically all day long.
+Pura Vida is the way of life in Costa Rica, from the moment of waking up to going to sleep, basically all day long.
 Besides, enjoying the pure life is really not that hard here.
 Costa Rica is one of the most developed countries in Central America.
-For that reason life is very relaxed, easy-going and most of all safe.
+For that reason life is very relaxed, easy-going and most of all, safe.
 However, that doesn’t mean that you don’t have to fear the mass tourism.
-The agglomeration is of course more crowded but the more you go away, the less unspoiled it gets.
-Unique nature and mountains straight out of ‘Jurassic Park’, endless green meadows and kilometer long sand beaches will welcome you.
+The agglomeration is of course more crowded but the more you go away, the more unspoiled it gets.
+Unique nature and mountains straight out of ‘Jurassic Park’, endless green meadows and kilometres long sandy beaches will welcome you.
 And the most important: At good conditions you’ll surf the best waves in Central America here.
 Divine barrels in front of a perfect setting that you only know from surf movies.

 Haiti – Empty Line-Ups

 One of the poorest countries in the world, beset by natural disasters and still tremendously beautiful.
 A touristic infrastructure system can’t be developed here because of the lack of resources.
 It’s hard for the people, whereas the nature benefits a lot from it as well as adventurous surfers who are in search of a lifetime experience.
 Haiti is definitely not the best ‘first time’ for an inexperienced traveler.
 And even if you know how to travel in undeveloped countries you should inform yourself of the dangers in Haiti.
 But after all of that you’re good to go!